Termite Swarmers vs. Flying Ants: What’s the Difference?

 The main way to tell them apart from termites is by looking for their pinched waist that separates the thorax from the abdomen.
 Ants have a tiny structure called a petiole, which connects the thorax and abdomen.

-Because of their pinched waist, you can see 3 clearly separate body segments (head, thorax, and abdomen) in ants, whereas termites’ thoraxes are broadly joined to the abdomen, making it look as though they only have 2 distinguishable body segment.
+Because of their pinched waist, you can see 3 clearly separate body segments (head, thorax, and abdomen) in ants, whereas termites’ thoraxes are broadly joined to the abdomen, making it look as though they only have 2 distinguishable body segments.

 Besides the waist, you can also look at the antennae and wings to confirm that it’s a flying ant, not a termite.